pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/strategy/Investor_Relations_FAQ.md

 - Market Opportunity: 5+ million UK business users on Teams
 - We are a certified Operator Connect partner with Direct Routing expertise

-### Q: How will the PSTN switch-off benefit Gamma?
+### Q: How will the PSTN switch-off benefit Snowmobile Telco?

 **A:** The UK PSTN switch-off (2025-2027) is a significant growth catalyst:
 - 5.5 million business PSTN lines to migrate
-- Gamma targeting 500,000 line migrations (10% share)
+- Snowmobile Telco targeting 500,000 line migrations (10% share)
 - Average revenue per migrated line: £15-20/month
 - Incremental revenue opportunity: £75-100M annually